310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Midori %}
 …!!
-We're in the middle of our match, but I guess you still have time to *help* me, huh…?!
+We're in the middle of our match, but I guess you still have time to *help* me, huh…!?
 {% endbubble %}

 {% bubble Subaru %}